neondatabase/website/content/docs/manage/projects.md

 #### Remove an IP Allow configuration

-To remove an IP configuration entirely to go back to the default "no IP restrictions" configuration (i.e., `0.0.0.0`):
+To remove an IP configuration entirely to go back to the default "no IP restrictions" (`0.0.0.0`) configuration:

 <Tabs labels={["Neon Console", "CLI", "API"]}>